-Proposer's assessment against CUSC Charging Objectives Relevant Objective Identified impact (a) That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution, and purchase of electricity; Positive By removing an existing constraint on contestability within Section 14, this change will enable new connectees to the transmission network to potentially source a cheape and/or quicker connection by opening up more assets to contestability. (b) That compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 requirements of a connect and manage connection); Neutral (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; Positive This introduces competition in building connection assets which results in the more efficient delivery of networks. (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (e) Promoting efficiency in the implementation and administration of the system charging methodology.
-Neutral

-The Electricity Regulation referred to in objective (d) is Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (recast) as it has effect immediately before IP completion day as read with the modifications set out in the SI 2020/1006.
+Proposer's assessment against CUSC Charging Objectives Relevant Objective Identified impact (a) That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution, and purchase of electricity; Positive By removing an existing constraint on contestability within Section 14, this change will enable new connectees to the transmission network to potentially source a cheaper and/or quicker connection by opening up more assets to contestability. (b) That compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 requirements of a connect and manage connection); Neutral (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; Positive This introduces competition in building connection assets which results in the more efficient delivery of networks. (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (e) Promoting efficiency in the implementation and administration of the system charging methodology.
+Neutral The Electricity Regulation referred to in objective (d) is Regulation Parliament and of the Council of 5 June 2019 on the electricity (recast) as it has effect immediately before IP commodifications set out in the SI 2020/1006. ne internal market for